Date

 When a new game is loaded, ChatGPT will create the structure for the game through a structured output where it describes the game’s overall plot as well as details about each character.
 Every character has access to the basic information about the game and themselves, as well as a chat history.
 I leveraged ChatGPT’s Function calling capabilities to implement the trust score feature: every time the player answers something, the AI will decide whether the trust level increased, decreased, or remained the same—and call the appropriate function.

 This is an example playthrough of the game.
 To play it yourself, feel free to clone my repo on GitHub!
+But please keep in mind that the game is still a work in progress and not optimized for all terminals.